Testosterone is an androgen (male sex) hormone produced in men. It has an important role in male health.

 Don’t worry if you have trouble getting the blood sample on your first try, or if you need more blood to fill up the collection tube.
 In the box you’ll find three lancets, so you can try again with another finger.

 Your results can be checked against the normal range of testosterone levels in men.
 If you’re a man aged between 19 and 39 years, your testosterone level should be over 12 nmol/L (nanomoles per litre).
 If your testosterone level is lower than 8 nmol/L it’s counted as being testosterone deficient.
 Between 8 and 12 nmol/L your level is described as “borderline”.
-In this case it’s often helpful to repeat the test after a couple of months and, depending on whether you’re having symptoms, your doctor might suggest further tests or a trial of treatment.
+Sometimes these ranges can vary slightly depending on the laboratory that processes your sample.
+If your result is low or borderline it is recommended you repeat the test after at least 4 weeks and see your GP for further tests to find out the cause of your borderline or low testosterone level.
+Depending on whether you’re having symptoms and whether you wish to have children in the future, your doctor may refer you to a specialist for a trial of treatment.

-If your testosterone levels are in the normal range for your age, your Superdrug doctor won’t recommend treatment and you will need to look into other possible causes of your symptoms.
+If a test shows that your testosterone levels are in the normal range for your age, testosterone replacement therapy isn’t recommended and you will need to look into other possible causes of your symptoms.

-Other possible causes of erectile dysfunction, low sex drive, fatigue, or weight gain can include mood disorders like anxiety and depression, or stress.
-In some cases your doctor can advise you to modify your lifestyle to improve your symptoms, including:
+Other possible causes of erectile dysfunction, low sex drive, fatigue, or weight gain can include mood disorders like anxiety and depression, or stress caused by a certain situation at home or work.
+In some cases your doctor may advise you to modify your lifestyle to improve your symptoms, including:

 No. Even though testosterone is linked to fertility, checking your testosterone levels is not a reliable way to test your fertility.
 A male fertility test usually includes checking other things related to the quality of your sperm like: